Region: Europe

 Business Description

 - It completed the acquisition of CS on 12 June 2023.
-It has promised a strategic update with its 4Q23 earnings but confirmed that it will retain CS’s domestic Swiss bank (Credit Suisse Schweiz AG) and will merge it with its own domestic bank (UBS Switzerland AG) in 2024, keeping the CS brand “for the time being”.
+It has merged CS’s domestic Swiss bank (Credit Suisse Schweiz AG) with its own domestic bank (UBS Switzerland AG) in 2024, keeping the CS brand “for the time being”.

-- CS’s holding company (Credit Suisse Group AG) has been merged into UBS Group AG, so that the group has a single holding company, but so far the operating subsidiaries, including UBS AG and Credit Suisse AG, have been kept separate.
-UBS plans to merge the CS operating subsidiaries into UBS’s in 2024.
+- CS’s holding company (Credit Suisse Group AG) has been merged into UBS Group AG, so that the group has a single holding company, and the operating subsidiaries, including UBS AG and Credit Suisse AG, were merged on 31 May 2024.

 - UBS operates through its Corporate Center and four business divisions: Global Wealth Management, Personal & Corporate Banking, Asset Management, and the Investment Bank, plus a new Non-core and Legacy division following the acquisition of CS.